alenrajsp/NiaAML-API/README.md

 ```

 ## Tests
-All of the endpoints have functional tests avaliable for them in the **tests** directory.
+All of the endpoints have functional tests available for them in the **tests** directory.
 You can also check the tests to better understand how to make requests with the client.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)